jlr2/IntroductionPaaS/README.md

 ### Exercise no. 1: Introduction to PaaS

-&nbsp;&nbsp;&nbsp;**Read** the [Introduction to PaaS - English version](https://iesgn.github.io/cloudandrelated/paas.html#/) or [Introducción a PaaS - Spanish version](https://github.com/iesgn/cloudandrelated/tree/master/paas) to learn about what is PaaS, differences with SaaS and IaaS, and what the big player (companies) about PaaS.
+&nbsp;&nbsp;&nbsp;**Read** the [Introduction to PaaS - English version](https://iesgn.github.io/cloudandrelated/paas.html#/) or [Introducción a PaaS - Spanish version](https://github.com/iesgn/cloudandrelated/tree/master/paas) to learn about what is PaaS, differences with SaaS and IaaS, and what the big players (companies) about PaaS.
+<br><br>

 ### Exercise no. 2: Docker
-   After learning what is the scope of PaaS,  now it is time to start the study of the first level: the containers.
+&nbsp;&nbsp;&nbsp;After learning what is the scope of PaaS,  now it is time to start the study of the first level: the **containers**.
 Docker is the most used solution nowaday.
 We are going to structure the learning of Docker in the next sections:
-   1.- Docker installation: virtual machine managed by Vagrant.
+   1. Docker installation: virtual machine managed by Vagrant.
-   2.- Docker applications lifecycle.
+   2. Docker applications lifecycle.
-   3.- Docker containers: not persistent.
+   3. Docker containers: not persistent.
-   4.- Docker commands summary.
+   4. Docker commands summary.
-   5.- Docker applications examples: static webpage, wordpress.
+   5. Docker applications example: Wordpress.

-  The sections will be explained by following a Spanish documentation, but you can also read an English version: [Docker - English version](https://iesgn.github.io/cloudandrelated/docker.html#/)
+&nbsp;&nbsp;&nbsp;The sections will be explained by following a Spanish documentation, but you can also read an English version: [Docker - English version](https://iesgn.github.io/cloudandrelated/docker.html#/)

 ## Section 1.- Docker installation: virtual machine managed by Vagrant
    We will practice Docker by using a virtual machine managed by **Vagrant**.